Quick Soldano SLo-30 Review (our take)

 Control, use case, and flexibility

+A lot of the controls seem like they really start to shift on the higher numbers, as though the first 80 percent or so of knob turning doesn't make a ton of difference.
 But I'll go back to the gain flexibility I mentioned.
 You have a very wide scope to work with, which bodes well for this amp since I do think it'll require some tweaks and trial/error before settling in.
+Soldano deserves credit for building a consequential control scheme.

 Frequently Asked Questions